ryan-roemer/loose-bits/_posts/2012-11-15-nodedc-amd-requirejs-talk.md

 AMD, RequireJS, and shared code are topics that have a lot more depth, features, and challenges.
-Hopefully this provides the start to a journey into better JavaScript dependency management and more extensible fullstack web application development.
+Hopefully this provides the start to a journey into better JavaScript dependency management and more extensible full stack web application development.

 [amd]: https://github.com/amdjs/amdjs-api/wiki/AMD